 Utah police used new DNA test to link man to child's death

-LOGAN, Utah (AP) — Police say they were able to quickly connect a man to the disappearance and death of a 5-year-old Utah girl using a new type of DNA test that can produce results in less than two hours.
+LOGAN, Utah (AP) — Police were able to quickly connect a man to the disappearance and death of a 5-year-old Utah girl using a new type of DNA test that can produce results within hours, authorities said.

-KSL-TV reports Logan police used a Rapid DNA test to link 21-year-old Alex Whipple to the Saturday disappearance of his niece, Elizabeth "Lizzy" Shelley.
+Logan police used a Rapid DNA test to link Alex Whipple to the Saturday disappearance of his niece, Elizabeth "Lizzy" Shelley, KSL-TV reported .

+After the girl was reported missing, investigators found her blood on Whipple's watch and sweatshirt, authorities said.
+They also found a broken knife taken from the home with the girl's blood.

+The Rapid DNA machines allowed investigators to match the evidence within hours, leading to Whipple being charged with aggravated murder and other counts before the girl's body had been found, said Nate Mutter, a special agent with the state attorney general's office.
+The process of matching DNA can take weeks.

-The child's body was found Wednesday after Whipple gave his lawyer a map of where she was hidden.
-Whipple is charged with murder and other counts.
+The child's body was found in a wooded area less than a block from her home on Wednesday after Whipple gave his lawyer a map of where she was hidden.
+Prosecutors said they would not pursue the death penalty in exchange for the map.

-The process of matching DNA has typically taken weeks, but the new machines reduce that time.

 Information from: KSL-TV, http://www.ksl.com/